- ShindelRock - https://www.shindelrock.com -

 Understanding and minimizing the chance of employee fraud

-If you’re not certain if you have sufficient segregation of duties in your office, ask for an assessment by your ShindelRock tax professional.
+If you’re not certain if you have sufficient segregation of duties in your office, ask a ShindelRock tax professional to conduct an analysis [1] and recommend preventative changes to your operations to decrease your risk of embezzlement or fraud.